thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/shared-subscriptions.md

 #### APPLICATION client type

-To utilize the shared subscription feature for APPLICATION clients in ThingsBoard MQTT Broker, you need to follow an additional step.
+To utilize the shared subscription feature for APPLICATION clients in TBMQ, you need to follow an additional step.
 First, you'll need to create an Application Shared Subscription entity in the PostgreSQL database.
 To do so follow the instructions from the following [guide](/docs/mqtt-broker/user-guide/ui/shared-subscriptions/).
 This can also be done through the REST API, and detailed instructions can be found in the next [documentation](/docs/mqtt-broker/application-shared-subscription/).